Updated July 2023

 - EN.650.640 Moral & Legal Foundations of Privacy – This is a core policy course.

-- EN.650.654 Computer Intrusion Detection – This course will go through essential tasks in intrusion detection including labs and a class project.
+- EN.650.654 Computer Intrusion Detection – This course will go through different issues and tasks in intrusion detection including labs and a class project.

-- EN.650.672 Security Analytics – This course studies data analysis and machine learning methods used in cybersecurity.
+- EN.650.672 Security Analytics – This course studies data analysis and machine learning methods in cybersecurity.

 - EN.650.837 Information Security Projects – This course is REQUIRED for all full-time MSSI students in their first two semesters.
 It presents topics related to information security research through a set of seminars (likely fewer seminars compared to its counterpart course in the Fall).
 This does not count toward the 10-course degree requirement.

 - EN.650.840 Information Security Independent Study – This independent research course requires an agreement with a faculty member as the supervisor.
+In general it can only be taken for the capstone project.
 You cannot register for it directly.
-Please talk to me if you need more information.
+You must talk to me first about it.